prashantkodali/NLP-toolkit-as-a-service/MT/README.md

 	<img src="img/luong.JPG" height="70%" width="70%">

-- Transformer Architecture
+In models trained we made use of Luong Attention.

-	Transformer Architecture make use of multiple attention networks for a source sentence, each of these attention network has same sentence sentence giving attention to all the words in it - self-attention.
+- **Transformer Architecture**: Makes use of multiple attention networks for a source sentence, each of these attention network has same sentence sentence giving attention to all the words in it - self-attention.
 This architecture transforms each word in a sentence in different embedding space, where each transformation is contextualized based on other words in sentence.

 	<img src="img/transformer.JPG" height="50%" width="50%">